On splitting of the normalizers of maximal tori in $E_7(q)$ and $E_8(q)$: The proof for type

 Our strategy is similar in all cases.
 For an element $w$, we find $n\in\mathcal{T}$ such that $\pi(n)=w$ and a set of relations that defines $C_W(w)$.
-Then we present elements in $\overline{N}_{\sigma n}$ that satisfy this set of relations as well.
+Then we present elements in $\overline{N}_{\sigma n}$ that satisfy this set of relations.
 All data is listed in Tables~\ref{t:split_E8}.
-As an example, we consider case $w=w_1w_5w_3w_6$ that corresponds to Torus 10 in Table~\ref{t:main:E8}.
-In this case Futher, one can verify in GAP that the following set of relations defines $C_W(w)$
+As an example, we consider $w=w_1w_5w_3w_6$ that corresponds to Torus 10 in Table~\ref{t:main:E8}.
+In this case One can verify in GAP that $C_W(w)$ is isomorphic the group defined as follows: